DanielMoniz-GBI/web-components-pagination/README.md

 A rough proof of concept for a pagination element using web components.
 It is built entirely in vanilla JS in order to learn whether or not it's reasonable to build/maintain web components without the help of a framework like [LitElement](https://lit-element.polymer-project.org/).

+## Organization

+The `index.html`, `client.js`, and `style.css` files represent what the client may do to use the component.
+Note that the JS is pretty janky, but these are really just hacks to approximate the functionality of a single-page application.

 ## Usage

 As seen in `index.html`, simply add a script tag pointing to `component.js`.